Flypaper theory (strategy)

 The desirability of the strategy depends upon how many new enemies are created by using it, how many of them are drawn to the "flytrap," and how easily they are dispatched.

 Application to the Iraq War

-According to a report from the Washington, DC-based Center for Strategic International Studies (CSIS), foreign fighters comprise about 4 to 10 percent of the estimated 30,000 insurgents in Iraq.
+According to a report from the Washington, DC–based Center for Strategic International Studies (CSIS), in 2005, foreign fighters comprised about 4 to 10 percent of the estimated 30,000 insurgents in Iraq.
 Other studies dispute that figure.